 As a consequence of buying and holding, I don’t pay any money management fees except for a few $9 or so transactions, a few times per year.

-4. I am able to participate in dividend increases.
+4. I am able to participate in dividend increases over time.

-By creating my own Canadian dividend ETF per se, I now essentially own what the big funds own in Canada and pay no ongoing money management fees to do so.
+By creating my own Canadian dividend ETF per se, for almost 15 years now, I own what many of the big funds in Canada own and pay no ongoing money management fees to do so.

 While this is my preferred approach to invest in Canada low-cost ETFs for any market are more than fine too.

 You can check out some of my favourite ETFs on this page here: